 SEER-Medicare Policy on Encryption & Data Security: Portable Devices & Removable Media

-- Encryption is a method used to protect the confidentiality, integrity, and authenticity of the data.
+If special permission has been granted for portable device or removable media storage, all files on these devices must be password protected AND encrypted.
+Encryption is a method used to protect the confidentiality, integrity, and authenticity of the data.
 SEER-Medicare data stored on portable devices or removable media must be encrypted using one of the following approved encryption standards: Data Encryption Standard (DES) that uses a 64-bit input-output block size; Advanced Encryption Algorithm (AES) that uses a 128, 192, or 256-bit key size; or International Data Encryption Algorithm (IDEA) that uses a 128-bit key size.
-If any portable device or removable media containing SEER-Medicare data are lost or stolen, the investigator must report the loss to the SEER-Medicare contact within 24 hours/first business day of discovering the loss.
+If any portable device or removable media containing SEER-Medicare data are lost or stolen or if the there is any reason to believe that data security has been compromised, the investigator must notify the SEER-Medicare contact within 24 hours/first business day of discovering the data breach/loss.

-- Storing all media on which the SEER-Medicare data are delivered in a secure location, such as a locked file cabinet in a locked office, only accessible by you or appropriate designated staff.
+All media on which the SEER-Medicare data are delivered must be stored in a secure location, such as a locked file cabinet in a locked office, only accessible by the PI and/or designated staff.

-- Maintaining all datasets containing restricted variables physically separate from any other SEER-Medicare files.
-Separate access controls with strong user authentication (username/password, digital certifications, etc.) must be established to allow limited access to these files.
-You should be able to track all access to these files.
+All datasets containing restricted variables must be kept physically separate from any other SEER-Medicare files.
+Separate access controls with strong user authentication (username/password, digital certifications, etc.) must be established to allow limited and trackable access to these files.

-For a complete description of data use and storage requirements, please refer to the SEER-Medicare data use agreement signed by each user.
+For a complete description of data use and storage requirements, please refer to the SEER-Medicare Data Use Agreement (DOCX, 27 KB) .